cyclic-software/www/content/posts/we-sound-like-idiots-when-we-talk-about-technical-debt.md

---
+---
-Name: We sound like idiots when we talk about technical debt
+Name: 'We sound like idiots when we talk about technical debt'
-Slug: we-sound-like-idiots-when-we-talk-about-technical-debt
+Slug: 'we-sound-like-idiots-when-we-talk-about-technical-debt'
-Summary:
+Summary: ''
---
+---

 ### Does this Sound Familiar?